eepj/stm32-ds3231/README.md

 ```

 #### Initialization
-* In `main.c`, before the main loop and after the system inits, call the DS3231 init function:
+* In `main.c`, before the main loop and after the system inits, call the DS3231 init function, and pass the corresponding I2C handle:
  ```ruby
 DS3231_Init(&hi2c1);
  ```